pbuckner/x-plane_plugins/XPython/docs/source/usage/runtime_menus.rst

 There is also an **About** menu item which further describes this plugin, including links to documentation and current version number.

-The XPPython3 menu includes two final items:
+The XPPython3 menu includes three final items:

 * **Version** -- with an indication if you're using the most current version.
 If you're not using the most current version, selecting this item will attempt to update your XPPython3 version to the latest.